Jagermeister/alexa-before-or-after/docs/README.md

 - Take advantage of touch screens on devices to select answer
 - Provide context aware fallbacks instead of global ("Say before or after to answer, or lets play to start")
 - Provide historical summary of player performance ("18 correct this week throughout 5 quizes!")
 - Establish packs of events and enable in-skill monetization
+- Overhaul of skill icon and APL background images